madhujeetvalsa/page/content.md

 Ninu mimal toni matladaniki try chesina naku ee confidence undi ki I don't have enough confidence mimal toni matladaniki that's why I write this message.

-I don't know but mimal ni first time ninchali last time ninu solapur lo unapudu ninu observe chesinde and ##I don't know but me presence and me voice winte ae do happiness feel ayindi.## At last one last message is
+I don't know but mimal ni first time ninchali last time ninu solapur lo unapudu ninu observe chesinde and ##I don't know but me presence and me voice winte ae do happiness feel ayindi.## At last one last message is.

-##I have a feelings for you, and I like you ✨ .##
+I have a feelings for you, and I like you ✨ .

 I know ki final answer is mimal de, take your time and then take the right decision but I hope for the best.